dongrixinyu/ffio/README.md

 ```
 $ git clone https://github.com/dongrixinyu/pyFFmpeg
 $ cd pyFFmpeg
-$ ./compiler.sh  # you should config paths according to your system environment.
+$ ./compiler.sh  # you should configure all kinds of paths according to your system environment.
 $ pip install -e .
 ```